• Home

 Shaping the batbouts

-Divide the dough into two balls, keeping the one not in use covered with a tea towel.
+Divide the dough into two balls, keeping the one you’re not using covered with a tea towel.

-Dip the dough ball in extra-fine semolina and roll it out with a rolling pin on a floured work surface.
+Lightly coat the dough ball with extra-fine semolina and roll it out on a floured work surface using a rolling pin.

-Cut out discs using a cookie cutter or a glass in your preferred size.
-The standard size is 7.5 cm, as shown in the photos.
+Use a cookie cutter or a glass to cut out discs in your preferred size.
+I use a 7.5 cm (3-inch) cutter for mini batbouts like in the photos.

-Gather the dough scraps and knead them into a smooth ball.
-Wrap in plastic film and let rest.
+Gather the leftover dough, knead it into a smooth ball, wrap it in plastic wrap, and let it rest.

-Roll out the second ball following the same steps, then repeat with the rested dough scraps.
+Repeat the same steps with the second dough ball, then do the same with the rested dough scraps.

-Leave to rise for 30 minutes before baking the batbouts.
+Let all the discs rise for 30 minutes before cooking.

 Cooking

-Heat a frying pan over medium heat and place the first prepared dough discs in it.
+Heat a frying pan over medium heat and place the dough discs in the pan, starting with the ones prepared first.

 batbout Moroccan sandwich bread

-Place the cooked batbouts in a basket on a tea towel and cover them.
-Continue cooking the rest the same way.
+Place the cooked batbouts in a basket lined with a clean cloth and cover them.
+Continue cooking the remaining discs in the same way.

 Soft Moroccan Batbout